EvolvingSysadmin/Sysadmin-Toolkit/docs/Network-Enumeration.md

 - Tool: [Get-LANScan.ps1](/tools/network/Get-LANScan.ps1)
 - Description: PowerShell function that returns a list of live hosts given a list of IP addresses
 - Use Case: use this script to enumerate network hosts
 - Usage: run the script `PS C:\> .\Get-LANScan.ps1` to define the `Find-LANHosts` PowerShell function.
-The $IPs variable must be defined with the relevant IP information prior to using the functinon
+The $IPs variable must be defined with the relevant IP information prior to using the function
     - Command:
     ```
     PS C:\> $IPs = 1..254 | % {"192.168.1.$_"}